 Contact Data

 The basics: names, job titles, verified email addresses, and direct phone numbers.
 This is the bread and butter of outbound sales.
-Quality matters enormously here — a 95% email deliverability rate and a 75% rate are worlds apart when you're sending thousands of emails per month.
+Data quality matters enormously here — a 95% email deliverability rate and a 75% rate are worlds apart when you're sending thousands of emails per month.

 Firmographic Data

-Company-level attributes: industry, headcount, revenue, headquarters location, year founded, company type (public, private, nonprofit).
+Company-level attributes: industry, headcount, revenue, headquarters location, year founded, company type.
 Firmographics help you qualify accounts before you reach out.
 If you only sell to mid-market SaaS companies, firmographic data keeps you from wasting time on enterprises or solopreneurs.

 Technographic Data